rclone/rclone/docs/content/azureblob.md

 MD5 sums are only uploaded with chunked files if the source has an MD5 sum.
 This will always be the case for a local to azure copy.

+### Azure Storage Emulator Support ###
+You can test rlcone with storage emulator locally, to do this make sure azure storage emulator installed locally and set up a new remote with `rclone config` follow instructions described in introduction, set `use_emulator` config as `true`, you do not need to provide default account name or key if using emulator.